The Best Savory Chicken Marinade

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!

-The Best Savory Chicken Marinade
+The Best Savory Chicken Recipe

 Ingredients